Raji-20155043/ipriot-diff-exercise/README.md

 > Insert your answer here
 Answer:
 index 7f35690..14cf26a 100644 ②
-Index is the bin file which shows the changes between the  7f35690..14cf26a
+Index is the bin file which shows the changes between the  7f35690..14cf26a  and 100644 is the file format

 **③**:
 > Insert your explanation here